De Mole River, South Australia

-The locality’s boundaries were created in May 2002 for the “long established name” which is reported to be derived from the stream located within its boundaries.
+The locality's boundaries were created in May 2002 for the "long established name" which is reported to be derived from the stream located within its boundaries.

+The name is of unknown origin, but was established by 1855, several years before the survey by Captain Douglas and George de Mole.
+Nevertheless Rodney Cockburn asserts that it has a "similar derivation" to Point De Mole, Streaky Bay, named by Captain Douglas in 1858.

-The principal land use within the locality is conservation and some agriculture, with uncleared land and land adjoining the coastline having additional statutory constraints to 'conserve natural flora and fauna' and “conserve the natural features of the coast.”
+The principal land use within the locality is conservation and some agriculture, with uncleared land and land adjoining the coastline having additional statutory constraints to 'conserve natural flora and fauna' and "conserve the natural features of the coast".

 De Mole River is located within the federal division of Mayo, the state electoral district of Mawson and the local government area of the Kangaroo Island Council.